qlicker/qlicker/docs/UserManual-Professor.md

 + **Question Field** This is where the question text is entered.
 The text can be  modified using the toolbar above the form.
 + **Answers:** There are four different questions types.
 See below for more details.
++ **Solution:** This is where the full solution text is entered.
+The text can be  modified using the toolbar above the form.

 If you are editing they question in your Question Library, you'll see the following items.
 ![Question Toolbar](images/prof/question_library_edit_toolbar.png)
 + **Duplicate:** This button creates a copy of the question
 + **Delete:** This deletes the currently selected question
++ **Share:** This displays an interface for sharing a question with another user.
+To do this you need to input the user's email.
+You can also share questions with yourself to use in other courses.
++ **Private:** Private questions can only be viewed by your account.
-+ **Make Public/Private:** Public questions can be viewed by any Professor for any course.
-Private is tied to only to your account.
++ **Public:** Public questions can be viewed by any user in the course.
+Note: a question cannot be both private and public.
 + **Question Tags:** Tags can be added to the question to make searching and selecting questions easier.

 Each edit created will automatically save the question.